Thought-Provoking Movies to Watch

 Reception: La notte was a critical and commercial success.
 It won the Golden Bear at the Berlin Film Festival in 1961 and was nominated for two Academy Awards, for Best Director and Best Original Screenplay.

-Reflections: La notte is a film that invites reflection on a number of themes, including: Marriage crisis: The film explores the marriage crisis in a deep and realistic way.
+Reflections: La notte is a film that invites reflection on several themes, including the marriage crisis: The film explores the marriage crisis deeply and realistically.
 Giovanni and Lidia are two people who love each other, but who have lost their connection.
 Dissatisfaction: The film also explores the dissatisfaction that can lead to a marriage crisis.
-Loneliness: La notte is a film about loneliness.
+Loneliness: La Notte is a film about loneliness.
 Giovanni and Lidia feel lonely, even when they are together.

 8½ (1963)